ignatandrei/RSCG_Examples/README.md

-# RSCG - 142 Examples of Roslyn Source Code Generators  / 13 created by Microsoft /
+# RSCG - 143 Examples of Roslyn Source Code Generators  / 13 created by Microsoft /

-## Latest Update : 2024-06-01 => 01 June 2024
+## Latest Update : 2024-08-27 => 27 August 2024

 If you want to see examples with code, please click  ***[List V2](https://ignatandrei.github.io/RSCG_Examples/v2/docs/List-of-RSCG)***